Lesa's course directory

 Course Objectives, Prerequisites, and Materials:

 This course will focus on the uses of multilevel and structural equation models for analyzing longitudinal data.
-The course objective is for participants to be able to complete all the necessary steps in a longitudinal analysis: deciding which type of model is appropriate, configuring the dataset accordingly, building models to evaluate unique effects of predictors and multivariate association, and interpreting and presenting empirical findings.
-Prior to enrolling, participants should be comfortable with unconditional models of within-person change (i.e., fixed and random time slopes, residual covariance structures) and modeling time-invariant predictors, as covered in chapters 1, 3, 5, 6, and 7 of the course textbook (Hoffman, 2015).
+The course objective is for participants to be able to complete all the necessary steps in a longitudinal analysis involving time-varying predictors: deciding which type of model is appropriate, configuring the dataset accordingly, building models to evaluate unique effects of predictors and multivariate association, and interpreting and presenting empirical findings.
+Prior to enrolling, participants should be comfortable with unconditional models of within-person change (i.e., fixed and random time slopes) and modeling time-invariant predictors, as covered in chapters 1, 3, 5, 6, and 7 of the course textbook (Hoffman, 2015).

 Class time will be devoted primarily to lectures, examples, and spontaneous review, the materials for which will be available for download above.
 Readings and other resources have been suggested for each topic and may be updated later.
-Synchronous attendance (in person or via zoom) is encouraged but not required, and you do not need to notify the instructor of a single class absence.
-Video recordings of each class in which the instructor is the presenter will be available on YouTube so that closed captioning will be provided, and supplemental videos for specific topics (e.g., software demos) may be added as well.
+Synchronous attendance (in person or via zoom) is strongly encouraged but not required, and you do not need to notify the instructor of a single class absence.
+Video recordings of each class in which the instructor is the presenter will be available on YouTube so that closed captioning will be provided, and supplemental videos for specific topics may be added as well.
 Recordings of classes with student presenters will be shared within ICON only.
 Auditors and visitors are always welcome to attend class.
 No required class sessions will be held outside the regular class time noted above (i.e., no additional midterm or final exam sessions).
-However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based office hours (via zoom only), in which multiple participants can receive immediate assistance simultaneously or sequentially.
+However, because the course will have an applied focus requiring the use of statistical software, participants are encouraged to attend group-based zoom office hours (first-come; first-served), in which multiple participants can receive immediate assistance near-simultaneously.

 Course Requirements: